Please click on the link below to view the 6th Form Prospectus

 Cwmbran High School has an open and inclusive 6th Form offering a range of A level and BTEC courses.
-We aim to provide high quality teaching in order that students achieve their potential.
+We aim to provide high quality teaching in order that learners achieve their potential.
 Our 6th form team will help students plan for a successful future.

 The step up to post 16 education can be demanding.
-6th Form students are expected to develop greater self -reliance and the ability to learn independently in order to prepare for university and/or the workplace.
+6th Form learners are expected to develop greater self -reliance and the ability to learn independently in order to prepare for university and/or the workplace.
 At Cwmbran High School we offer support to our students and continue to work in partnership with parents in order to achieve this.

 Uniform and Attendance